-The East Asian Studies Center hosts an annual week-long, intensive summer workshop for K-12 English and world literature teachers who are interested in incorporating Chinese, Japanese, and Korean literature into their curriculum.
-Priority admission is reserved for high school educators.
+The East Asian Studies Center hosts an annual week-long, intensive summer workshop for K-12 educators interested in incorporating Chinese, Japanese, and Korean literature into their curriculum.
+Priority admission for the workshop is reserved for high school and middle school educators but all interested educators are encouraged to apply.

 Following the workshop, each participant develops a complete lesson plan for at least one of the pieces covered in the workshop.
-Those who turn in their lesson plan by the deadline are eligible to receive a generous book-buying grant.
+Those who turn in their lesson plan by the deadline are eligible to recieve a classroom development grant.

-This free workshop - supported by generous funding from the Freeman Foundation - focuses on he remakrable liera productions of China, Japan, and Korea.
-The workshop preparation starts online July 14, followed by the in-peson intensive workshop Tuesday, July 16 through Friday July 19 in Bloomington, Indiana.
+This free workshop - supported by generous funding from the Freeman Foundation - focuses on the remarkable literary productions of China, Japan, and Korea.
+The workshop starts July 13 through Friday July 17 at Indiana University in Bloomington, Indiana.

 Expanding Worldviews